vanya-vasya/website-4-bird/CRITICAL_FIX_WEBHOOK_FORMAT.md

 ### What We Learned

-1. **Networks uses Direct Transaction API format**, not Hosted Payment Page format
+1. **Secure-Processor uses Direct Transaction API format**, not Hosted Payment Page format
 2. **Status is "successful"**, not "completed"
 3. **tracking_id has prefix and suffix** that need to be stripped
 4. **Structured logging was essential** for discovering the issue